Haybu/spring-boot-actuator-rsocket-proxy/README.md

 by which you can perform proxied write and delete operations respectively on connected clients.
 All these request domain objects can include operation parameters as needed.

-The output result from each obtained proxied actuator endpoint includes the ID of each client.
+The output result from each obtained proxied actuator endpoint includes each client's name and ID.
 For example, the output of the snippet above (with breviy) would look like:

 ```json